sergiopdl/sergiopdl.github.io/README.md

-# Sergio Ponce de Leon's Academic Website
+# Sergio Ponce de Leon's personal website

 This is the source code for my personal academic website, built with [AcademicPages](https://github.com/academicpages/academicpages.github.io), a Jekyll-based template for GitHub Pages.